Bioconductor/BBS/Doc/Set-up-future-devel-builds-HOWTO.md

 ## 5. Activate propagation pipes

-Connect to the `biocadmin` account on malbec1:
+Connect to the `biocpush` account on nebbiolo2:
 ```
-ssh -A biocadmin@malbec1.bioconductor.org
+ssh -A biocpush@nebbiolo2.bioconductor.org
 ```

 Pull latest changes to BBS: